Earliest Signals

 🟢 Green = shallower (<9,000 ft) — cheaper to drill | 🟡 Yellow = mid-depth (9,000–10,000 ft) | 🔴 Red = deep (>10,000 ft, Bakken core) — highest cost, highest production potential

-NDIC (North Dakota Industrial Commission) public filings — well permits, commission orders, and case files.
+Everything on this page starts with NDIC public filings — well permits, commission orders, and case files.
 New filings are pulled and indexed daily.

 What this tool does